DRONE AND ROBOTICS CAMP

 - Local experts and business leader visits

 Please click an option below:

-Welcome and thank you for your interest in 24/7 Learning Academy Entrepreneurship Camp for your child’s summer camp program.
-We are dedicated to creating a safe, enriching and fun atmosphere for all of our campers.
+Welcome and thank you for your interest in 24/7 Learning Academy Drone and STEM Camp for your child’s summer camp program.
+We are dedicated to creating a safe, enriching, and fun atmosphere for all of our campers.
 We provide memorable experiences that will last a lifetime.
 24/7 Learning Academy Entrepreneurship Orlando complies with or exceeds standards set by the American Association of Camps.
 Please take a few minutes to read through this handbook.
 It will provide you and your camper with valuable information on making the most of your 24/7 Learning Academy Entrepreneurship Camp experience.

-24/7 Learning Academy Entrepreneurship Camp Goals: Based on a long-term commitment to education, 24/7 Learning Academy Entrepreneurship Camp strives to provide an enthusiastic, imaginative and intellectually stimulating atmosphere to help campers develop a lifelong appreciation, understanding and stewardship for entrepreneurship, leadership, and community service.
+24/7 Learning Academy Drone and STEM Camp Goals: Based on a long-term commitment to education, 24/7 Learning Academy Entrepreneurship Camp strives to provide an enthusiastic, imaginative, and intellectually stimulating atmosphere to help campers develop a lifelong appreciation, understanding, and stewardship for entrepreneurship, leadership, and community service.
 24/7 Learning Academy Entrepreneurship Camp goals are…

 - To create a stimulating environment that encourages campers to become stewards of entrepreneurship, leadership, and community service

 - To focus on creating an atmosphere of building self-esteem in our campers with positive experiences that build confidence and skills